ChowdhuryMunir/MasterDetailsInCoreDataFirstApproach/README.md

+Got it!
+Given that the project is an ASP.NET Core MVC application, here’s a revised `README.md` tailored to reflect that it’s an MVC application using Entity Framework Core with a Data-First approach:

+---

 # MasterDetailsInCoreDataFirstApproach

-`MasterDetailsInCoreDataFirstApproach` is a sample ASP.NET Core application demonstrating a "Master-Details" design pattern using Entity Framework Core with a "Data-First" approach.
-This project provides a structured way to handle master-detail relationships and data management within a .NET Core application.
+`MasterDetailsInCoreDataFirstApproach` is an ASP.NET Core MVC application that demonstrates the Master-Detail design pattern using Entity Framework Core with a Data-First approach.
+This project showcases how to manage relationships between master and detail entities in a web application.

 ## Features

-- **Master-Detail Relationship:** Manages relationships between master and detail entities effectively.
+- **Master-Detail Relationship:** Manage and display master-detail relationships effectively.
-- **Data-First Approach:** Utilizes an existing database schema to generate Entity Framework models.
+- **Data-First Approach:** Generate Entity Framework models from an existing database schema.
-- **CRUD Operations:** Implements create, read, update, and delete operations for both master and detail entities.
+- **CRUD Operations:** Create, read, update, and delete operations for both master and detail entities.
-- **Entity Framework Core Integration:** Leverages EF Core for ORM capabilities and database interactions.
+- **ASP.NET Core MVC:** Utilizes the Model-View-Controller pattern to structure the application.

 ## Getting Started

-To set up and run the project locally, follow these steps:
+To set up and run the application locally, follow these steps:

 ### Prerequisites